Get

 Image Credit: Albina Gavrilovic, Shutterstock

-• Lifestage affected: Any
+• Lifestages affected: Any

 Dogs have two small anal sacs that sit just inside their rectum.
 These glands have the job of secreting a marking scent on the feces as they pass out of the dog.
-If a dog has had diarrhea, or allergies, or its anal sacs have an abnormally narrow opening, they may not secrete their fluid when the dog has a bowel movement.
+If a dog has had diarrhea or allergies, or its anal sacs have an abnormally narrow opening, they may not secrete their fluid when the dog has a bowel movement.
 This means that the liquid within the anal sacs can become firm and impacted.
 Once this occurs, they will need to be manually expressed by your veterinarian.

-If you notice your dog is licking their bottom more, or is scooting their back end along the floor, it may well be that their anal sacs are causing them discomfort.
-It is worth seeking veterinary attention as soon as you can because if left alone, these impactions can develop into anal sac abscesses which can be more difficult to treat.
+If you notice your dog is licking their bottom more or is scooting their back end along the floor, it may well be that their anal sacs are causing them discomfort.
+It is worth seeking veterinary attention as soon as you can because, if left alone, these impactions can develop into anal sac abscesses, which can be more difficult to treat.

 6. Diarrhea

-Image Credit: Istvan Csak, Shutterstock
+Image Credit: Stowen Seto, Shutterstock

 • Lifestages affected: Puppy, adult, senior

 Diarrhea is a common, non-specific digestive sign.
-It can indicate dietary indiscretion, for example, a dog that has managed to scavenge some remains of last night’s dinner, or more serious conditions like pancreatitis or inflammatory bowel disease.
+It can indicate dietary indiscretion, for example, a dog that has managed to scavenge some remains of last night’s dinner or more serious conditions like pancreatitis or inflammatory bowel disease.
 Puppies with diarrhea may have internal parasites or an infectious disease.

 If your dog has diarrhea, note the color, consistency, and frequency to tell your veterinarian.
 Treatment for diarrhea will depend on the eventual diagnosis.
-Your dog may need probiotics, anti-diarrhea medications, dewormers or further testing.
+Your dog may need probiotics, anti-diarrhea medications, dewormers, or further testing.
 Diarrhea can’t always be prevented, but you can usually help mild cases of diarrhea by offering your dog small amounts of bland food such as boiled chicken and rice.

 7. Vomiting